The Uses of Enchantment: Structure and contents

 Bettelheim presents a case that fairy tales help children solve certain existential problems such as separation anxiety, oedipal conflict, and sibling rivalries.
 The extreme violence and ugly emotions of many fairy tales serve to deflect what may well be going on in the child's mind anyway.
 A child's unrealistic fears often require unrealistic hopes.
 And furthermore, "The Frog King" may be superior to modern sex education in that it acknowledges that a child may find sex disgusting, and this may serve a protective function for the child.

 In his introduction, Bettelheim stated that he was writing the book as "an educator and therapist of severely disturbed children."

 However, after his death, his credentials in those fields were found to be faked, and Bettelheim had only taken three introductory classes in psychology.

 Reception and influence

 In the U.S., Bettelheim and The Uses of Enchantment won the 1976 National Book Critics Circle Award for Criticism and the 1977 National Book Award in category Contemporary Thought.

 Robert A. Segal writes, "It is the disjunction between Bettelheim's up-to-date approach to fairy tales and his old-fashioned approach to myths that is striking."

 The Uses of Enchantment has been cited as an influence in many subsequent works that utilize fairy tales in adult terms, including the 1987 film Dolls, the 2011 Catherine Hardwicke film Red Riding Hood and the 2014 fantasy horror film Red Kingdom Rising.

+The Uses of Enchantment was discussed by Stanley Kubrick and Diane Johnson during the writing of script for The Shining (1980).